Beaverton Portland Divorce Mediator Matthew House, J.D.: Child-Centered Divorce Without Attorneys

 Maybe you have seen the movie "Lilo and Stitch."
 If so, you know 'ohana -- the Hawaiian culture's broad concept of family, including relatives, friends, and others who support you.

-The frequent refrain in "Lilo and Stitch" is: "Ohana means family.
+The frequent refrain in "Lilo and Stitch" is: "'Ohana means family.
 Family means nobody gets left behind or forgotten."

-Matthew will ensure that no member of the family and no significant detail -- whether crucial to the case or important to you -- will be neglected.
+I will ensure that no member of the family and no significant detail -- whether crucial to the case or important to you -- will be neglected.

 In the meantime, please feel free to review the summary of the process and peruse the answers to some Frequently Asked Questions.